nishantnepal/nishantnepal.github.io/_posts/2025-12-03-building-gen-ai-feedback.md

 mermaid: true
 ---
 ## Intro
 Building generative AI applications introduces unique challenges—challenges we didn’t have to think about when building regular, non-AI software applications (remember those? 🙂).
-One challenge that stands out is feedback.
-Whether it’s a user flagging a response as factually incorrect or an automated agent scanning and triaging issues, feedback becomes a core pillar of the system rather than an afterthought.

-Feedback is important because it’s the only mechanism that closes the loop between model output and real-world correctness.
+One challenge is feedback - whether it’s a user flagging a response as factually incorrect or an automated agent scanning and triaging issues, feedback is critical because it’s the only mechanism that closes the loop between model output and real-world correctness.
 For all the evaluations and model tuning that can and should happen before, once your software hits production...its a different ballgame.
 Traditional software gives you deterministic behavior — you write a function, you know exactly what it returns.
 But with generative AI, every output can be different - even with the same prompt, context, and model.
 That means the system cannot rely solely on unit tests, typed contracts, or static analysis to guarantee correctness.

 ## Implementation